CNelias/SpectralEnvelope.jl/README.md

     -eigvec : Array containing the optimal real-valued mapping for each frequency point.
     -categories : the categories which are present in the data.
 ```
 To use the spectral envelope, call the function ```spectral_envelope```, you can then easily plot the results and extract the mapping for a given frequency.
+Here is an example with DNA data from a portion of the Epstein virus:
 ```Julia
 using DelimitedFiles, Plots
 # extracting data